emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site only has movies. ❌
 1. Site allows you to create playlists. ✔️
 1. Site has sorting options, random movies, and playlist generators. ✔️

 ***
+## Hopcorn
+### Score: 12/20
+1. Streams load very fast. ✔️
+1. Content is 1080p, and can be lowered. ✔️
+1. Good for both new and old content. ✔️
+1. Has 10 servers but does not auto-switch if one fails. ⚠️
+1. Site does not have episode auto-next. ❌
+1. UI is alright but has room for improvements. ⚠️
+1. Allows adding + searching your own subtitles. ✔️
+1. Has movies shows and anime. ✔️
+1. Site does not have watchlists, continue watching or history. ❌
+1. Site is lacking in terms of content discoverability and sorting. ❌

+***
 ## LookMovie